ankane/searchkick/README.md

 ### Stay Synced

-There are three strategies for keeping the index synced with your database.
+There are four strategies for keeping the index synced with your database.

 1. Immediate (default)